alpacabar/Sensitivity-Analysis-on-Panoramic-Xray/README.md

 Moderate Sensitivity: Images with general biometric features.
 Low Sensitivity: Images with no distinguishing patterns.
 The sensitivity distribution was visualized using a bar chart.

+Dependencies
+Programming Language: Python
+Libraries:
+torch for PyTorch-based computations ultralytics for YOLOv8 opencv-python for image processing matplotlib for visualization numpy for numerical operations
+Pillow for image handling
+scipy for optimization